pauliejes/SandboxDocs/docs/Developer Guide/Installation.md

-# Installing a copy of the ADL Sandbox server on your own machine.
+# Installing a copy of the VW Sandbox server on your own machine.

-The ADL Sandbox server runs under NodeJS, a cross platform server technology.
+The VW Sandbox server runs under [Node.js](https://nodejs.org/en/) ([v0.12.x](http://nodejs.org/dist/latest-v0.12.x/)), an open-source, cross-platform JavaScript runtime for developing server-side web applications.

-For your convenience, we've included in the source repository the necessary binary executable to run the server under Windows.
-If you are using a Mac or Linux, you'll need to download and install NodeJS for your platform from http://nodejs.org/download/

 #### **FOR WINDOWS**
 To start, download the entire repository as a ZIP file (be sure to get the node_threejs branch).
 Unzip this file onto a directory on your local computer.
 Lets say, for example, c:\SandboxServer\.